* Home Depot falls after announcing buyback plan

 Including the AMT could negate parts of the bill seen as beneficial to tech companies and other corporations.

-Oil slipped more than 1 percent after a surprise rise in U.S. inventories of refined products that suggested demand may be flagging.
+Oil prices fell after a surprise rise in U.S. inventories of refined products suggested demand may be flagging.

 Schlumberger, Exxon and Chevron fell between 0.5 percent and 2.3 percent, weighing the most on the energy index.

 Declining issues outnumbered advancers on the NYSE by 1,703 to 1,119.
 On the Nasdaq, 1,864 issues fell and 982 advanced.
 (Reporting by Sruthi Shankar and Rama Venkat Raman in Bengaluru; Editing by Arun Koyyur)